Citizen's Council on Traffic

 The advisory report

-At the last meeting on Feb.
-7, participants presented the advisory report to the municipality.
-This report, with a total of 35 adopted opinions and the voting ratios for each opinion, provides an important basis for further decision-making.
+At the last meeting on February 7, 2025, the participants in the citizens’ consultation presented the advisory report to the municipality.
+This report, which includes a total of 35 adopted recommendations and the voting results for each recommendation (number of votes for and against), serves as an important basis for further decision-making.
 View the advisory report

 Planning